bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 * A dashboard, which allows you to edit settings via [http://nightbot.tv](http://nightbot.tv)
 * Automated  moderation, consisting of timeouts for spammers and offensive chatters, with a wide range of settings for each type of spam
 * Custom commands, with variables that allow you to put dynamic content to the commands, even trigger external URLs
-* AutoDJ, a feature that allows viewers to suggest songs from YouTube or Soundcloud to be played on stream and automatically plays the songs as a playlist and the ability to display the current song in chat on request, or - with a add-in for OBS and XSplit - display the song name on stream
 * Raffles – These allow you to select a random viewer for giveaways, viewer battles and similar
 * Votes/Polls – Have the viewers decide what game to play next, guess the winner of a game you are spectating or vote on which their favorite food is, or anything else that viewers should decide on
 * The ability to allow other users (for example, some of your chat moderators) to access your dashboard.
 These people are called “Sub users” and have almost full access to your Nightbot dashboard